-You can also check the live flood cams for a number of rivers across our region on this page.
-Current flood status for key rivers in the North East of NSW are shown on the image below.
 It is important to note that the rainfall and river data shown below includes real-time operational data from automated telemetry systems and has not been quality controlled.
 This information is provided in good faith and should never be relied on when travelling during floods or heavy rain.
 Please always check with the SES before driving when we have flooding in our area, and never drive through floodwaters.

-The Bureau of Meteorology provide more detailed live river data for the Bellinger and Kalang rivers as well as for the Never Never Creek (which flows into the Bellinger just above the town of Bellingen).
+The Bureau of Meteorology provide detailed live river data for the Bellinger and Kalang rivers as well as for the Never Never Creek (which flows into the Bellinger just above the town of Bellingen).
 The data is updated every thirty minutes.
-They use the following indicators of flood state:

 The level of flooding in Bellingen depends on the flow coming from the Upper Bellinger (which drains the mountains to the West of Bellingen) and more immediately by the Never Never Creek (which drains the range to the North of Bellingen).

 Lavenders Bridge in Bellingen currently floods when the level in the chart below reaches approx. 4.5 metres.
 At approximately 6.5 metres the Waterfall Way is likely to be closed at Camerons Corner, blocking off the town from the coast.
 Camerons Corner can also be closed / reduced to one lane from strong run off during heavy rain events, though this usually clears more quickly than flooding from the Bellinger.
 At approximately 7.5 metres the Waterfall Way is likely to be blocked between Bellingen and Thora.
 Major Flood level is reached at 8.2 metres with extensive flooding and isolation likely at this height.

 Live 4 days plot for the Bellinger River at Bellingen Bridge: